 Rail to Western Sydney Airport

-One finding of the joint Scoping Study was that a new North South Rail Link would improve rail connectivity and support city-shaping objectives across Western Sydney, as well as connecting local residents to the new airport.
+One finding of the joint Scoping Study was that north-south rail, like Sydney Metro – Western Sydney Airport, would improve transport connectivity and support city-shaping objectives across Western Sydney, as well as connecting local residents to the new airport.

-The NSW Government has also commenced a corridor identification and protection process for the North South Rail Link, as well as for a number of different road and rail corridors in Western Sydney.
+The NSW Government is responsible for road and rail corridor identification and protection process in Western Sydney.
 More information on the NSW Government's corridor projects is available on the Transport for NSW website.